 Here’s a SparkNotes version of my story.

 I believe words and stories should always offer hope.
-I find that hope in my love for my family, in time spent hiking the local forests, and in my acceptance of Jesus Christ as Lord of my life.
+I find that hope in my love for my family, in time spent hiking the local forests, and in Jesus Christ, Lord of my life.

-(Series in progress) Armed only with a few weird relics — including their weapon-wielding Aunt Esther — adopted siblings Asher, Quinn, and Gracie fight three entities from their countries of birth to save the people and place they call home. — YA fantasy
+YA fantasy trilogy — Armed only with a few weird relics — including their weapon-wielding Aunt Esther — adopted siblings Asher, Quinn, and Gracie battle three folkloric entities from their countries of birth to save the people and place they call home.